 A Montessori bed is simply a bed or mattress on the floor.
 A floor bed is used because it allows the child independence and ownership over their environment.
 Parents typically transition their child to a floor bed between 5-10 months of age, although some begin as early as 2 months.

 The idea of a baby or toddler sleeping on the floor might sound foreign, but it is an idea so simple and so rewarding that parents will notice a transformation in their child’s life almost instantly.

 What is a Montessori Floor Bed?

 A Montessori floor bed is just what its name implies: a bed on the floor!
-Whether it’s a fancy bed from IKEA or just a mattress on the floor, it is a bed that is within the child’s reach and at their level.
+Whether it’s a fancy bed from Etsy or just a mattress on the floor, it is a bed that is within the child’s reach and at their level.

 What is unique about a Montessori bed is not the bed itself, but the concept around it.
 Having a floor bed is about giving your child power and initiative, about trusting them to make decisions, and to grow from their own experiences.

 Instead of being confined within a crib where their movement and vision are restricted, a Montessori bed allows the child to experience an inviting world full of wonders and adventures.

 When it is time to sleep, the child is placed in their floor bed and invited to sleep, not forced to.
 The parent then leaves and the child gets to decide whether to move around for a little while or to fall asleep.

 In the beginning, you might find your child sleeping on the carpet during one of their night expeditions, but that is all a part of their learning journey!
 The child, especially if not used to this kind of freedom, can naturally feel too excited about the prospect of exploring every corner of their little world.